 1. At least one quarter of the student colloquium, Math 196 (NOTE: Math 196 is only offered in the Fall and Winter quarters.)

-3. An Honors Thesis.
-The research and writing of the thesis will be conducted over at least two quarters of the junior/senior years under the supervision of your Mathematics Honors Program Advisor.
-This research will be credited as eight to twelve units of MATH 199H.
-The completed thesis must be approved by the department’s Honors Committee, and presented orally at the Undergraduate Research Conference or another appropriate occasion.
+3. An Honors Thesis: The research and writing of the thesis will be carried out over at least two quarters during the junior and/or senior years, under the guidance of a Mathematics Honors Program Advisor.
+This research will count for eight to twelve units of MATH 199H.

-4. Joint Math-Econ majors should consult the General Catalog for further requirements to the Honors Program.
+*Joint Math-Econ majors should consult the General Catalog for further requirements to the Honors Program.

 Past honors thesis papers can be found here and provide a sample of the different themes that undergraduate mathematics students have researched and the varying quality of work produced.